-Water quality is a major concern for residents of the central coast, with popular swimming sites at Terrigal and Tuggerah Lakes having received a rating of ‘poor’ in a number of annual State of the Beaches reports.
+Water quality is a major concern for residents of the central coast, with the popular beach and ocean swimming site at The Haven, Terrigal having received a rating of ‘poor’ in a number of annual State of the Beaches reports.

 The NSW Government and Central Coast Council have been working on a number of actions to address water quality at these locations.
-Join us to hear about the Terrigal Water Quality Audit and the work Central Coast Council has been doing at Tuggerah Lakes.
+Join us to hear about the Terrigal Water Quality Audit.

 Terrigal water quality audit

-Presented by Colin Johnson, Senior Scientist with the Department of Planning, Industry and Environment’s Science Division, we will hear about this innovative approach to assessing the sources of pollution affecting water quality at Terrigal Beach and The Haven.
+Presented by Colin Johnson, Senior Scientist with the Department of Planning, Industry and Environment’s Science Division and Melanie James (Estuary Management Officer, Central Coast Council), we will hear about this innovative approach to assessing the sources of pollution affecting water quality at Terrigal Beach and The Haven.
 The audit built on an extensive water quality testing regime to use state of the art DNA markers to determine the source of microbial pollution.
 This testing examined the effects of sewage overflows, bird feces and run-off from dog parks within the catchment.
 Further details of the audit can be found here: Terrigal water quality audit.

 NSW Water Quality Objectives – community environmental values and uses of waterways